pronobr/boshtool-manufacture-client/README.md

  ### features and functionality

-- used firebase for authenticatation
+- Login,Register,Email Verification Implement
+- Every User Has Their Own Dashboard
+- User can Add Product Delete Product and Manage Product From DashBoard
+- User Can Purchase Product By Card
 - used mongodb  for stored all data
-- for secure data jwt implement
+- for secure data jwt Implement
-- implement private route for visit only authorized  account
 - used dotenv for secure authenticatation email and password